Five considerations when designing an MVP for your startup

 In our step-by-step guide to creating an MVP, we defined the minimum viable product as the process of introducing a basic version of a new product into the market in a limited capacity for testing, analysis, and iteration.
 Sounds simple enough, right?
 But what does it really take to design an MVP in practical terms?
 What are the core considerations of MVP design?
 And how can you ensure you avoid the common pitfalls that most founders experience?

-In this article, we’ll walk you through several essential considerations for designing your MVP so that it remains tightly focused on its single most important goal: helping you learn what you need to build a sustainable business.
+In this article, we talk through several essential considerations for designing your MVP so that it remains tightly focused on its single most important goal: helping you to crystalize your products purpose, establish its value proposition and, in turn, help you to grow and build a sustainable and thriving business long-term.

 The enthusiastic adoption of the principles of the Lean Startup movement in parallel to Design Thinking is a direct response to the failings of the traditional product development process.
 Founders would spend months, or even years, developing the most perfectly formed version of their big, brilliant idea and then finally launch it into the market — most likely with massively expensive marketing fanfare — and wait for the crowds.
 Did this work?
 Sure, sometimes.
 But more often than not, after the fanfare died down, the crowds moved on to the next party.